 Tungsten carbide-based cemented carbide can be roughly divided into four categories: tungsten carbide-cobalt, tungsten carbide-titanium carbide-cobalt, tungsten carbide-titanium carbide-tantalum carbide (niobium)-cobalt and steel bonded cemented carbide.
 They are mainly used in manufacturing cutting tools, mining tools and wire drawing dies.

-Tungsten is the refractory metal with the highest melting point and high hardness, so it is often used to make heat-resistant and wear-resistant alloys.
+Tungsten is a refractory metal with the highest melting point and high hardness, so it is often used to make heat-resistant and wear-resistant alloys.

 For example, alloys of tungsten, chromium, cobalt, and carbon are commonly used to produce wear-resistant parts such as aero-engine valves and turbine impellers, while alloys of tungsten and other refractory metals (such as tantalum, niobium, molybdenum, rhenium) are commonly used to produce the rockets nozzles, engines, and other high thermal strength parts.